Power-law bounds for critical long-range percolation below the upper-critical dimension: An improved two-ghost inequality

-for every finite set $A \subseteq E$, where we write $w(A)=\sum_{e\in A}w(e)$ for the total weight of $A$.
+for every finite set $A \subseteq E$, where we write $\mathrm{w}(A)=\sum_{e\in A}\mathrm{w}(e)$ for the total weight of $A$.

-For each edge $e$ of $G$, we define $\sT_e$ to be the event that $e$ is closed in $\omega$ and that the endpoints of $e$ are in distinct clusters of $\omega$, each of which touches some $w$-green edge, and at least one of which is finite.
-In order to prove \cref{thm:two_ghost_S}, it suffices to prove the following proposition.
+For each edge $e$ of $G$, we define $\sT_e$ to be the event that $e$ is closed in $\omega$ and that the endpoints of $e$ are in distinct clusters of $\omega$, each of which touches some $\mathrm{w}$-green edge, and at least one of which is finite.
+We will deduce \cref{thm:two_ghost_S} from the following proposition.

 \begin{prop} Let $G=(V,E,J)$ be a connected transitive weighted graph, let $o$ be a vertex of $G$, and let $\Gamma \subseteq \Aut(G)$ be a closed transitive unimodular subgroup of automorphisms of $G$.
 Let $\mu$ be a $\Gamma$-invariant probability measure on $[0,1]^E$ and suppose that there exist constants $A<\infty$ and $0\leq \theta <1/2$ such that $\bP_{\mu}(|K_o|\geq n) \leq A n^{-\theta}$ for every $n\geq 1$.
-Then for each $\Gamma$-good weight function $w:E\to [0,1]$ we have that
+Then for each $\Gamma$-good weight function $\mathrm{w}:E\to [0,1]$ we have that

 \end{prop}